rotheconrad/ROCkIn/README.md

 At this point we have a single file (ALL_EBI_BLAST_MATCHES.faa) containing all the fasta sequences from the UniProt database that returned a match to our curated RefSeqs.faa.

-# PART 02: Select sequences for model training
+# PART 02: Deduplicate, filter, dereplicate

 Part 2 is divided into the following series of steps: